SimonScholz/github-release-notes/README.md

 ## How to use 👣

-Adjust the `build.gradle.kts` file in the `example` project with your username and personal GitHub access token aka password and desired owner + project.
+Adjust the `build.gradle.kts` file in the `example` project with your username + personal GitHub access token aka password and desired owner + project.

 You can run the following gradle task to create a draft release for your desired project:

 ```
 ./gradlew example:gitHubReleaseNotesTask
 ```

+In the console you'll also find a proper announcement for the webshop  deployment channel which you can copy and paste.

 ## Features 🎨